 Can you put raw mince in the Slow Cooker?

 You can absolutely put raw ground mince meat into your Slow Cooker.
 It will cook evenly throughout.
-That is one of the reasons why this recipe is so easy!!

 Do you need to brown mince before putting in Slow Cooker?